samrosenberg425/fmri-for-beginners/what_is_an_mri.md

 # How an MRI works

-MRI stands Magnetic Resonance Imaging, which probably doesn't mean much to you now but will by the end of this module!
+MRI stands for **Magnetic Resonance Imaging**, which probably doesn't mean much to you now but will by the end of this module!

 If you bet that I was going to actually be the one writing all of this material, then you would probably lose that bet.
 This article does a good job at explaining how an MRI works and if a lot of it doesn’t make sense, that is *okay*.
 You do *not* need to be an MRI physicist by the end of this but just have a basic idea of how we go from putting a person in the scanner to looking a pretty image of their brain: